trainingqa1985/JavaCode/README.md

-# JavaCode modification for branch sprint1
+# JavaCode modification for branch sprint1 modified fby other person